-For example, do you like your child to clean their plate before being excused, or do you allow them to determine when they feel full?
+For example, do you like your child to clean his or her plate before being excused, or do you allow him or her to determine when they feel full?
 Is your child resistant to trying new foods, or do they want to help with meal preparation?
 What happens when you serve your child a non-preferred meal?